Stretch Mark Fetish

 Safety, consent & law

-This is a benign interest with no inherent safety or legal concerns beyond ordinary consent; it involves a naturally occurring, harmless skin feature and no risky activity.
-The one meaningful caution is social: many people feel self-conscious about their stretch marks, and StatPearls notes that striae, though benign, can cause significant psychological distress.
-Admiration should therefore be communicated kindly and never imposed.
+This is a benign interest with no inherent safety or legal concerns beyond ordinary consent: it involves a naturally occurring, harmless skin feature and no risky activity.
+The one meaningful caution is social.
+StatPearls notes that striae, though benign, can cause considerable psychological distress, and many people feel self-conscious about theirs.
+Admiration should be offered kindly and never imposed, and a partner's discomfort with attention to the area is the limit that matters.
 This is not a paraphilic disorder.

 - Pregnancy Fetish45/100Maiesiophilia · Identity & TransformationA sexual attraction to pregnancy or to pregnant or visibly pregnant-appearing bodies, focused on the physical and symbolic changes of gestation.45